UCSF-Costello-Lab/LG3_Pipeline/runs_demo/validation_of_tests.md

 ## _run_Recal

-The following output should be empty (because all files should be of the "human-readable" size and BAI files of identical size):
+The following output should be empty (because all files should be of the same "human-readable" size and BAI files of identical size):
 ```sh
 path=output/LG3/exomes_recal
 diff -u <(cd ${truth}; tree ${path}) <(tree ${path})